Proteins 101: The Ultimate Superfood You’re Probably Underrating!

 Conclusion:

 In conclusion, we have learned what are proteins.
-They are the important macronutrients that the body needs in large amounts.
+These are important nutrients that the body needs in large quantities.
 They are made of amino acids.
 May all are not created the same.
 There are complete and incomplete proteins.
 They are essential for the development of the body’s organs.

 Complete proteins are those that contain all 9 amino acids which are essential.
 The body can’t produce these 9 amino acids.
 We should get these amino acids from the diet.
-Incomplete proteins are those which lack one or more essential amino acids.
+Incomplete proteins are those that miss one or more essential amino acids.
 The body can produce them normally by using processes of enzymes.

 Deficiency can occur due to many reasons like people may have different health conditions.
 People can face many health issues like weakness of muscles, early tiredness, swelling, dry skin, and hair loss from protein deficiency.